nerves-hub/nerves_hub_link/README.md

 You may also need additional permissions on NervesHub to see the device and to use the remote IEx feature.

+### Alarms

+This application can set and clear the following alarms:

+* `NervesHubLink.Disconnected`
+  * set: An issue is preventing a connection to NervesHub or one just hasn't been made yet
+  * clear: Currently connected to NervesHub
+* `NervesHubLink.UpdateInProgress`
+  * set: A new firmware update is being downloaded or applied
+  * clear: No updates are happening

 ### CA Certificates

 The CA certificates installed on the device are used by default.